jiverse/WorkflowEngineAPI/README.md

 ## 5️⃣ View the Current State and History

-We can see what state our instance is in by usin the below action.
+We can see what state our instance is in by using the below action.

 * Method: `GET`
 * URL: